dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 [!code-csharp[Main](intro/samples/cu30snapshots/1-intro/Models/Enrollment.cs)]

-The `EnrollmentID` property is the primary key; this entity uses the `classnameID` pattern instead of `Id` by itself.
+The `EnrollmentID` property is the primary key; this entity uses the `classnameID` pattern instead of `ID` by itself.
 For a production data model, choose one pattern and use it consistently.
 This tutorial uses both just to illustrate that both work.
-Using `Id` without `classname` makes it easier to implement some kinds of data model changes.
+Using `ID` without `classname` makes it easier to implement some kinds of data model changes.

 The `Grade` property is an `enum`.
 The question mark after the `Grade` type declaration indicates that the `Grade` property is nullable.
 A grade that's null is different from a zero grade&mdash;null means a grade isn't known or hasn't been assigned yet.

-The `StudentId` property is a foreign key, and the corresponding navigation property is `Student`.
+The `StudentID` property is a foreign key, and the corresponding navigation property is `Student`.
 An `Enrollment` entity is associated with one `Student` entity, so the property contains a single `Student` entity.

-The `CourseId` property is a foreign key, and the corresponding navigation property is `Course`.
+The `CourseID` property is a foreign key, and the corresponding navigation property is `Course`.
 An `Enrollment` entity is associated with one `Course` entity.

 EF Core interprets a property as a foreign key if it's named `<navigation property name><primary key property name>`.
-For example,`StudentId` is the foreign key for the `Student` navigation property, since the `Student` entity's primary key is `Id`.
+For example,`StudentID` is the foreign key for the `Student` navigation property, since the `Student` entity's primary key is `ID`.
 Foreign key properties can also be named `<primary key property name>`.
-For example, `CourseId` since the `Course` entity's primary key is `CourseId`.
+For example, `CourseID` since the `Course` entity's primary key is `CourseID`.

 ## The Course entity